 The parallelism between Jesus and Joseph continues: the Jews say “Joseph has gone to his own city.”
 To which the guards retort: “And Jesus has risen… and is in Galilee.”

 The Jews then bribe the Roman soldiers to simply say that they slept through the whole thing.
 Jesus is subsequently seen in Galilee on Mount Mamilch (14.1).
-Though the Jews don’t believe the report they still bribe those telling it to keep quiet.
-Nicodemus then speaks before them and persuades the Jewish leaders to search on top of every mountain for Jesus.
-At this point, perhaps the most incredible passage in the entire text occurs:
+Though the Jews don’t believe it, they still bribe those telling the report to keep quiet.
+Nicodemus then speaks before the Jewish leaders and persuades them to search on top of every mountain for Jesus.
+At this point appears perhaps the most incredible passage in the entire text:

 And they told the elders and the priests and the Levites: “We went about to every mountain of Israel, and did not find Jesus.
 But Joseph we found in Arimathea.”
 And when they heard about Joseph, they rejoiced and gave glory to the God of Israel.
 And the rulers of the synagogue and the priests and the Levites took counsel how they should meet with Joseph, and they took a roll of papyrus and wrote to Joseph these words.
 “Peace be with you.
 We know that we have sinned against God and against you, and we have prayed to the God of Israel that you should condescend to come to your fathers and your children, because we are all troubled.
 For when we opened the door we did not find you.
 We know that we devised an evil plan against you; but the Lord helped you, and the Lord himself has brought to nothing our plan against you, honored father Joseph.”
 (14.2.
 Emphases added.)